TheWiseNoob/Laravel-JWT-Quotation-App/README.md

 ## Setup Server

-- Add the code to your existing localhost webserver setup or use php artisan serve.
+- Add the code to your existing localhost webserver setup or use `php artisan serve`.
-- If using php artisan serve, go to http://127.0.0.1:8000.
+- If using `php artisan serve`, go to http://127.0.0.1:8000.